Hotel wedding venues in Scotland

 Argyll Hotel - Three Night 25% Discount Special Offer

-The Airds Hotel - 15% Discount Luxury Summer Break Special Offer
+The Airds Hotel - 15% Discount Luxury Autumn Break Special Offer

 Glenapp Castle - Seven nights for the price of six 'seventh heaven' special offer

 Mellow sandstone battlements, turrets and towers are revealed only at the final turn of the ‘lengthy’ drive through the ‘vibrant, meticulously tended’ grounds of Paul and Poppy Szkiler’s 19th-century baronial pile.

 ‘A more beautiful setting than this peaceful bay could hardly be wished for.’

 ‘So nice to come back here,’ writes a trusted reader, on returning to the Allen family’s creeper-covered Victorian country house on a hillside above a peaceful valley.

 Amid its own grounds of lawn and woodland, on the shores of Loch Sunart, Sally and David Ruthven-Fox run a welcoming small hotel.

 'A gem of a hotel’ in ‘a beautiful situation, with a view of the loch and the occasional eagle overhead’, Laurence and Katie Mackay’s Victorian country house delighted readers again this year.